minhaz1217/devops-notes/55. zero downtime deployment with nginx and docker/README.md

 ## Purpose
 I wanted to try out zero downtime deployment otherwise the blue-green deployment.
 This will help me understand how to do very basic no downtime deployment when using nginx as reverse proxy and basic docker containers as my deployed app.

+## TL;DR Steps
+* Start a container that is our v1.
+* Configure nginx to route traffic to that container using proxy pass and check that it is working.
+* Start another container that is our v2.
+* Configure nginx to route traffic to the v2 container and mark the v1 container as down.
+* Test and verify that during the switch our existing connection to the v1 didn't drop.
+* Remove the v1 entry from the nginx configuration.
+* To edit the nginx configuration I use a #placeholder in the config.

 ## Steps
 ### We need to make an entry in the `hosts` file so that our traffic in `zero-downtime.local` is routed to the nginx.
-So edit the file `nano /etc/hosts` and enter this
+So edit the file `/etc/hosts`(for linux) or `C:\Windows\System32\drivers\etc\hosts` (for windows) and enter this
 ```
 127.0.0.1 zero-downtime.local
 ```